top of page

 We use the infinitive with "zu" in the following scenarios:

-1. After certain verbs: Some verbs require "zu" before an infinitive (e.g. empfehlen, sich vorstellen, raten, anfangen, aufhören, vergessen…)
+1. After certain verbs: Some verbs are followed by "zu" and infinitive (e.g. empfehlen, sich vorstellen, raten, anfangen, aufhören, vergessen…)

 Example: Ich empfehle Ihnen, jeden Tag ein bisschen Deutsch zu üben.
-(I recommend that you practice a little German every day.)
+(I recommend practicing a little German every day.)

 2. After haben + noun: Expressions with haben (e.g., Lust, Angst, Interesse) use "zu" + infinitive.

 Example: Sie hat Lust, am Wochenende ans Meer zu fahren.
-(She feels like going to the sea on the weekend)
+(She would like to go to the sea on the weekend)

 Example: Es ist nicht leicht, eine Entscheidung zu treffen.
 (It is not easy to make a decision.)